The process may also be a little confusing to you. You may not realize the important steps you should take in order to protect your right to benefits.

 Any financial recovery that you obtain in a third-party liability claim would be subject to the workers’ compensation insurance carrier’s lien for the amounts you have received in workers’ compensation benefits.

-The best way to avoid making a costly mistake when filing for workers’ compensation benefits is to get help from a Florence workers’ compensation attorney with extensive experience in this area of the law.
+The best way to avoid making a costly mistake when filing for workers’ compensation benefits is to get help from a South Carolina workers’ compensation attorney with extensive experience in this area of the law.

-Since 1969, the lawyers of Jebaily Law Firm, P.A., have sought workers’ compensation benefits on behalf of injured and ill workers in Florence and surrounding areas of South Carolina.
+For Over 50 Years, the lawyers of Jebaily Law Firm, P.A., have sought workers’ compensation benefits on behalf of injured and ill workers in the surrounding areas of South Carolina.

 We can put that experience to work for you and pursue all of the benefits and other compensation you deserve.